GreatWizard/ember-tarteaucitron/README.md

     [...]

     tarteaucitron: {
+      cdn: "https://...", // Define where the tarteaucitron assets are available, default to <your-app>/assets/tarteaucitron/
       customServices: [], // You can define your own services directly here, see https://github.com/AmauriC/tarteaucitron.js#create-custom-service
       preInit: { // Change some settings before the initialization of tarteaucitron.js
-        tarteaucitronForceCDN: '', // Force an URL to loads assets (default to current path)
         tarteaucitronForceLanguage: 'en', // Force the display language (default to the current browser language)
         tarteaucitronForceExpire: 365 * 10, // Force the expire cookie time (default to 365)
         tarteaucitronCustomText: { // Change a translation, see https://github.com/AmauriC/tarteaucitron.js#customize-text